navdiya-nikunj/DSA-beginner-friendly/README.md

-# DSA-beginner-friendly
+# DSA-beginner-friendly ⌨
-it contains all dsa concepts for beginners to understand easily
+- It contains all DSA concepts for beginners to understand easily
+- contains algorithms in JAVA,CPP,C,Python